shurjopay-plugins/sp-plugin-python/README.md

 This document is intended for the developers and technical personnel of merchants and service providers who want to integrate the shurjoPay online payment gateway using python.

-# Usage

-Use `pip` to install this plugin inside your project environment
+### Use `pip` to install this plugin inside your project environment

 ```
 pip install shurjopay-plugin
 ```

-## Initialize the plugin with shurjoPay configuration
-Create a .env file inside your projects root directory.
+### Create a .env file inside your projects root directory.
 Here is a sample .env configuration
 ```
 SP_USERNAME=sp_sandbox
 SP_PASSWORD=pyyk97hu&6u6